-Use these KPIs to analyze your current process and identify any weak points where leads are lost or taking longer than they should to move onto the next stage.
+Use these KPIs to analyze your current process and identify any weak points where leads are lost or take longer than they should to move onto the next stage.

-- What stage did leads spend the longest in?
+- In what stage did leads spend the longest time?

 - What action closed the deal?

-- What action had the most churn after?
+- What action had the most churn afterwards?

 - How many touchpoints were there?

-Use this information to identify positive and negative trends that can be used to tweak the process.
+Use this information to identify positive and negative trends you can use to tweak the process.

 4. Map your customer journey

-Use your refreshed buyer persona to map their journey as a customer, from awareness and engagement through to consideration and conversion.
+Use your refreshed buyer persona to map the customer journey, from awareness and engagement to consideration and conversion.

-This will allow you to understand the sales route from their perspective and to build a process that works in harmony with their journey, creating touchpoints and giving space where needed.
+Ultimately, you should be able to build a process that works in harmony with your customers’ expectations of your brand, creating strategic touchpoints and giving them space when needed.

-Facebook discovered that if a new user invited 7 friends in 10 days, they were more likely to stay on the platform.
-Although it’s tricky to declare an end-all “aha” moment, your sales process should reveal insights that show you where to invest more time into (and what to cut).
+Facebook discovered that if a new user invited seven friends in 10 days, they were more likely to stay on the platform.
+Although it’s tricky to declare an end-all “aha” moment, your sales process should reveal insights that show you where to invest more time (and what to cut).

-Use your KPIs, buyer persona, and customer journey to identify “the action” of each stage, and then cement it into your sales process and give your reps the tools necessary to complete and enhance it.
+Use your KPIs, buyer persona, and customer journey to identify the transitional CTA of each stage, then cement it into your sales process and give your reps the tools necessary to complete and enhance it.

 The average salesperson spends 21% of their time writing emails, 17% entering data, 17% prospecting and researching leads, 12% going to internal meetings, and 12% scheduling calls.